margara/NSDS_kafka_tutorial/README.md

 # Apache Kafka tutorial

-Tutorial and examples of Apache Kafka for the Middleware Technologies for Distributed Systems course
+Tutorial and examples of Apache Kafka for the NSDS course at Politecnico di Milano